ajtudela/smartbox/README.md

     pip install smartbox

 ## `smartbox` Command Line Tool
+### Mandatory options
 You can use the `smartbox` tool to get status information from your heaters (nodes) and change settings.

 A few common options are required for all commands:
- * `-a`/`--api-name`: The API name for your heater vendor.
-This is visible in the 'API Host' entry in the 'Version' menu item in the mobile app/web app.
-If the host name is of the form `api-foo.xxxx` or `api.xxxx` use the values `api-foo` or `api` respectively.
 * `-u`/`--username`: Your username as used for the mobile app/web app.
 * `-p`/`--password`: Your password as used for the mobile app/web app.

+Verbose logging can be enabled with the `-v`/`--verbose` flag.

+### Optionnal options
+Theses options are usefull if your resailer is not configured.

 * `-b`/`--base-auth-creds`: An HTTP Basic Auth credential used to do initial authentication with the server.
 Use the base64 encoded string directly.
 See 'Basic Auth Credential' section below for more details.

-Verbose logging can be enabled with the `-v`/`--verbose` flag.
+* `-a`/`--api-name`: The API name for your heater vendor.
+This is visible in the 'API Host' entry in the 'Version' menu item in the mobile app/web app.
+If the host name is of the form `api-foo.xxxx` or `api.xxxx` use the values `api-foo` or `api` respectively.
+The resailer has to be declared in the package.
+* `-r`/`--x-referer`: The referer of your request.
+* `-i`/`--x-serial-id`: The serial-id of your request.

+## Availables commands
 ### Listing smartbox devices

     smartbox <auth options...> devices